StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 You can create a file with a .txt extension and then change the extension to .pchtxt by changing the file name and extension.

-Open this .pchtxt file and use the following information as a template:
+Open this .pchtxt file and use the following info as a template:

 ```
 @nsobid-F91868B88F60D3D59009DB3389FDE314A6A32FCD